CAG-Contactor/cag-cloud-racing/docs/business-logic.md

 ### User login
-When a user authenticates, a session with a token is created and added to the sessions.
+This operation is executed when a user logs in.

+The operation authenticates a user and creates a session.

 **Signature**